 1. His Childhood Home in Los Altos

-Steve Jobs’ love for minimalist design started early and is rooted in the modernist architecture of his childhood home.
-The home is based a rare kind built in California by modernist visionary Joseph Eichler.
-Most Eichler homes featured skylights, large glass panels, stark minimalism and clean lines.
+Steve Jobs' love for minimalist design started early, rooted in the modernist architecture of his childhood home.
+The house was part of the California tradition shaped by Joseph Eichler, whose homes used open plans, glass, skylights, and clean lines to make good design feel ordinary.

 2. Zen Buddhism